 The campus operated in Chester until December, 1970, when it moved into the newly completed Main Building in Middletown Township.
 A library/learning center was completed in 1979, and a commons/athletic center was opened in 1988.
 The campus' fourth building, a technology-based classroom building, opened in 1998.
 It contains state-of-the-art computer and technology classrooms, additional classrooms, seminar rooms, and faculty offices.
 Other campus facilities include a maintenance building, the Ethel Sergeant Clark Smith Memorial Tennis Center, athletic fields, and parking for approximately 1,000 vehicles.

-Selected Historical Highlights by Decade
+Selected Historical Highlights

 - June: Delaware County Commissioners approve a resolution asking the Pennsylvania State University to open a campus in Delaware County.

 - January: John D. Vairo is appointed campus director.

 - June: Campus moves from Swarthmore, where office space had been rented, to temporary campus at 6th and Penn Streets, Chester.

 - September: First day of classes.
 Eleven full-time faculty teach 236 students.

 - January: The Board of Trustees approves preliminary plans for a new campus building.